Zolan Kanno-Youngs

-Zolan Kanno-Youngs is an American journalist based in Washington, D.C. who is the homeland security correspondent for The New York Times.
-He was previously a reporter for The Wall Street Journal.
+Zolan Kanno-Youngs is an American journalist based in Washington, D.C., who is a White House correspondent for The New York Times.
+He was previously a criminal justice reporter for The Wall Street Journal.

 Early life and education

-Kanno-Youngs was educated at Cambridge Rindge and Latin School.
+Raised in Cambridge, Massachusetts, Kanno-Youngs attended Cambridge Rindge and Latin School.
 He graduated from Northeastern University in 2016.

 Career

 Kanno-Youngs started his career as an intern and sports reporter at several outlets in 2012 including The Boston Globe and USA Today.
 He became a reporter covering law enforcement in the New York area for The Wall Street Journal in 2015.

-Kanno-Youngs was appointed homeland security correspondent for The New York Times in 2019 as one of the newspaper's lead writers on immigration at the U.S. southern border with Mexico and the Trump administration.
-He has made numerous appearances on MSNBC and CTV News.
+Kanno-Youngs covered the Department of Homeland Security for The New York Times from February 2019 until October 2022, as one of the newspaper's lead writers on immigration at the U.S. southern border with Mexico and the Trump administration.
+He was appointed White House correspondent in March 2021.He has made appearances on MSNBC and CTV News.